rodit-org/timeherenow/README.md

     { "ip": "2001:db8::1", "locale": "en-GB" }
     ```
   - Response: DateTimeJsonResponse (same as above), using timezone resolved from the IP.
+  - Errors: returns HTTP 503 if NEAR blockchain time is unavailable.

 - **PUT `/api/near-health`**
   - Response: